Ella Vaday: Early life and education

 Collier was based in Dagenham, East London as a child.
 A fan of singing and dancing as a child, he attended Bird College, a performing arts school in Sidcup, South East London.

 Career

 Collier first worked as a backup dancer for Olly Murs and Eoghan Quigg on The X Factor.
 Theatre credits include Book of Mormon, Cats, Fame, Joseph and the Amazing Technicolour Dreamcoat, Peter Pan, and Wicked.
 He has also operated a dog walking business.
 Collier competed under his drag name, Ella Vaday, on the third series of RuPaul's Drag Race UK.
 He impersonated Nigella Lawson during the Snatch Game challenge.
 Conor Clark of Gay Times called the impersonation "iconic".
 Collier was one of the three finalists, competing against Krystal Versace and Kitty Scott-Claus in the final lip-sync to "You Don’t Own Me" by Dusty Springfield.

-Collier is also due to appear as Ella Vaday in Sumotherhood, the feature film follow-up for Adam Deacon, due for release in November 2023.
+Collier also appeared as Ella Vaday in Sumotherhood, the feature film follow-up for Adam Deacon, released in November 2023.